maizer2/maizer2/README.md

 * **Work in ETRI (2022.03. ~ )**
     * A Research on the Source Technology of Autonomous Growth Complex Artificial Intelligence
-        * Virtural Try-On Network using Diffusion, GAN, AE
+        * Virtural Try-On Network using Diffusion, GAN, Diffusion

 ---